Siya Ke Ram: Critical reception

 The Quint reviewed, "Siya Ke Raam presents a refreshing change.
 The grand scale of production and the elaborate costumes add the required epic-ness to the story.
 Impressive sets evoke awe, wonder, and magic.
-The show’s cast is pretty bang on too with Bijay Anand, Dalip Tahil, Grusha Kapoor, and many other talented actors putting together an entertaining drama.
-The show’s attention to detail, research, and authenticity are also very impressive."
+The show's cast is pretty bang on too with Bijay Anand, Dalip Tahil, Grusha Kapoor, and many other talented actors putting together an entertaining drama.
+The show's attention to detail, research, and authenticity are also very impressive."

 Comparing the role of some actors and actresses who played in earlier versions Ramayan 1987, Ramayan 2008 Hindustan Times stated, "Ashish Sharma was a muscular, powerful Ram with a forever Pokerface.
 But he did look a lot more like a prince than Arun Govil.
-The makes of Siya Ke Ram has always maintained that the show is a retelling of the epic from Sita’s perspective which Madirakshi a lot more room to impress.
+The makers of Siya Ke Ram has always maintained that the show is a retelling of the epic from Sita's perspective which Madirakshi a lot more room to impress.
 She is not mute or opinionless like Deepika Chiklis’ Sita.
 Madirakshi was also more expressive without going overboard.
 Karthik is big too but in a 'gym-jock' way rather than a 'fat-demon' way.
 Karthik's accent was not popular among the audience as many Hindi words would give him trouble.
 They did get a voice actor to dub over his words but it was all too evident on screen and a tad irritating.
 Danish was huge but inspired!
 And the make up department did him dirty.
 The great acting from even the secondary characters like Kaikeyi (Grusha Kapoor) and Dasharath (Dalip Tahil) was also enough to keep viewers hooked."
 However, reviewing the sets, costumes, and CGI, they said, "In Siya Ke Ram, the computer graphics helped give an appearance of grandeur.
 The attention to detail and the costumes were beautiful as well.
 The lamps behind the actors, the divan, the beautiful artwork, and the coloring sheets.
-Everything was just right for a king’s room.
+Everything was just right for a king's room.
 Sure the CGI did go a bit awry from time to time."